ArithNagasena/DreamToon-Studio/README.md

 # Character Designer

-A MERN application that lets designers at a small children's game company create simple cartoon characters — animals, plants and humans — for use in educational games.
+A MERN application that lets designers at a small children's game company create simple cartoon characters  animals, plants and humans for use in educational games.
-Built for **PUSL3122 HCI, Computer Graphics and Visualisation**.

 Every character is one parametric model rendered two ways: as **SVG in 2D** and as a **real-time rasterised three.js scene in 3D**.
 Both views read the same primitive list from